Porfirio Díaz: Relations with the Catholic Church

-Economic development under Díaz
+Economic liberalization under Díaz

 Díaz sought to attract foreign investment to Mexico to aid the development of mining, agriculture, industry, and infrastructure.
 Political stability and the revision of laws, some dating to the colonial era, created a legal structure and an atmosphere where entrepreneurs felt secure in investing capital in Mexico.
 Railways, financed by foreign capital, transformed areas that were remote from markets into productive regions.
 The government mandate to survey land meant that secure title was established for investors.
 The process often obliterated claims of local communities that could not prove title or extinguished traditional usage of forests and other areas not under cultivation.
 The private survey companies bid for contracts from the Mexican government, with the companies acquiring one-third of the land measured, often prime land that was along proposed railway routes.
 Companies usually sold that land, often to foreigners who pursued large-scale cultivation of crops for export.
 Crops included coffee, rubber, henequen (for twine used in binding wheat), sugar, wheat, and vegetable production.
 Land only suitable for pasturage was enclosed with barbed wire, extinguishing traditional communal grazing of cattle, and premium cattle were imported.
-Owners of large landed estates (haciendas) often took the opportunity to sell to foreign investors as well.
+Owners of large, landed estates (haciendas) often took the opportunity to sell to foreign investors as well.
 The result by the turn of the twentieth century was the transfer of a vast amount of Mexican land in all parts of the country into foreign hands, either individuals or land companies.
 Along the northern border with the U.S., American investors were prominent, but they owned land along both coasts, across the Isthmus of Tehuantepec and central Mexico.
-Rural communities and small-scale farmers lost their holdings and forced to be agricultural wage laborers or pursue or move.
+Rural communities and small-scale farmers lost their holdings and were forced to be agricultural wage laborers or pursue or move.
 Conditions on haciendas were often harsh.
 Landlessness caused rural discontent and a major cause of peasant participation in the Mexican Revolution, seeking a reversal of the concentration of land ownership through land reform.

-For elites, "it was the golden age of Mexican economics, 3.2 dollars per peso.
-Mexico was compared economically to economic powers of the time such as France, Great Britain, and Germany.
-For some Mexicans, there was no money and the doors were thrown open to those who had."
+For elites, "it was the golden age of Mexican economics, 3.2 dollars per peso."
+Following his personal interview with Díaz, James Creelman relates in his 1908 Pearson magazine article that "conditions for investment in Mexico are fairer and quite as reliable as in the most highly developed European countries" such as France, Great Britain, and Germany.
+For some Mexicans, there was no money, and the doors were thrown open to those who had."
 Economic progress varied drastically from region to region.
 The north was defined by mining and ranching while the central valley became the home of large-scale farms for wheat and grain and large industrial centers.